Shadetree Inn Guest Guide

 This area is one of the most popular among bicyclers.
 Backroads Bicycle Tour Group comes several times a year.
-Shadetree has bicycles for guest use.
-There are also bicycle rentals at the Conundrum Bookstore on Ferdinand.
+The Conundrum Bookstore on Ferdinand has bicycles for rent.

 If you’re a jogger, walker or bicycler and prefer a trail other than an in town jaunt, try Tunica Street which we call “Chipmunk Alley”.
 Turn left at the bottom of Shadetree’s steps, then right onto Tunica Street at the bottom of the hill.